gr8pathik/flexmoney/README.md

 ## Note
-I am not able to download the design reference example so I have created my own deisgn.
+I was not able to download the design reference example so I have created my own deisgn.

 ## Available Scripts